kstad21/cogs199/COVID/README.md

 #### r_C-T: `7.58369`
 #### r_G-T: `1.00000`
 #### alpha: `1.039`
-- The shape parameter of Gamma model of rate heterogeneity
+- The shape parameter of Gamma model of rate heterogeneity.
 - We pull substitution probabilities from a Gamma distribution.
 An alpha of < 1 tells us that there is a lot of variance between substitution sites.
 #### num_cats: `0`
-- The number of categories in discrete Gamma model (or 0 for continuous)
+- The number of categories in discrete Gamma model (or 0 for continuous).
-- We are using a continuous Gamma distribution, so there are no categories.
 #### prop_invariable: `0.521`
-- Proportion of invariable sites
+- Proportion of invariable sites.